 How It Works?

-1. Sign up your club: Members of your Action Book Club can be friends, classmates, family, a local community organization, or even an existing book club.
+1. Sign up your club: Members of your Amnesty Book Club can be friends, classmates, family, a local community organization, or even an existing book club.
 Fill out our sign-up form.

 2. Read a book: Select a book for your group to read from the Amnesty International’s Book Club’s list of recommendations.
 Read, enjoy, and discuss it.